MariaDAH/bGreen/doc/BGreenDoc_v.1.0.md

 # UX Desing

 ```
-# Strategy:
+1. Strategy
-  ## Business Goals:
+  1. Business Goals:
-    . inform about nocive products on the market which are not healthy and produce
+     .inform about nocive products on the market which are not healthy and produce
-      cancer or other diseases.
+     .cancer or other diseases.
-    . motivate people to be healthy and to change their habits.
+     .motivate people to be healthy and to change their habits.
-    . help green and eco business to raise over other business.
+     .help green and eco business to raise over other business.
-    . be funny.
+     .be funny.
 People needs feeling happy and useful about a change.
-    . inform about the Earh resources and the use we do of them.
+     .inform about the Earh resources and the use we do of them.
     .
 Give trusted and verified information.
-  ## User Constituencies:
+  2. User Constituencies:
-    . age 16 to death.
+     .age 16 to death.
-    . future (sell to schools too.)
+     .future (sell to schools too.)
-  ## Usage Context:
+  3. Usage Context:
-    .
-Everywhere during free time (desktop, laptop, tablet, mobile)
+     .Everywhere during free time (desktop, laptop, tablet, mobile)
-    .
-People's conversations.
+     .People's conversations.
-    . rss feeds from twitter API(consuming twitter API, filter comments with keywords from lobbies and display them)
+     .rss feeds from twitter API(consuming twitter API, filter comments with keywords from lobbies and display them)
-  ## Promotion
+  4. Promotion
-    .
-Signficative payment to register and announce a new business
+     .Signficative payment to register and announce a new business
-    .
-Facebook enterprise page: pay for advertisements
+     .Facebook enterprise page: pay for advertisements
-    .
-Google Adworks
+     .Google Adworks
 ```

 # Project Folder Estructure